-With MacBooks getting slimmer and slimmer, it’s harder to include adequate fans and cooling space inside the casing.
+With MacBooks getting slimmer and slimmer, it’s harder to imagine if it has adequate fans and cooling space inside the casing.

-This means that using your laptop on the couch, bed, or floor often blocks what little venting there is and can cause your MacBook to overheat and slow performance.
+This means that using your laptop on the couch, bed, or floor will prevent heat from releasing, and will risk causing your MacBook to overheat and resulting in slow performance.

 One of the best ways is to validate your judgment is by checking the CleanMyMac Menu, you’d better watch out if it shows a “High disk temperature!” warning.

 While you could alleviate the issue somewhat by using a laptop stand, another alternative is a cooling pad that is built specifically to keep your Mac’s internal temperature down and your machine running at peak performance.